benvaljean/benvaljean.github.io/_posts/2008-09-17-Restore_using_NTBACKUP_(Exchange).markdown

 partially work. **eseutil /k <log file>** as above but checks headers only

-##### Reapairing log files
+##### Repairing log files

-Log file reapir should only be attempted if all of the above has been tried.
-If a repair of the log files is attempted it can make the scanario worse. - To save having to do a re-restore perform an offline backup - copy the files elsewhere.
+Log file repair should only be attempted if all of the above has been tried.
+If a repair of the log files is attempted it can make the scenario worse. - To save having to do a re-restore perform an offline backup - copy the files elsewhere.
 Never try this on a live server without performing an offline backup.
 If existing transaction log files are not found by Eseutil when it tries to run recovery or they are